dkyazzentwatwa/dkyazzentwatwa/README.md

 - 👋 Hi, I’m @dkyazzentwatwa
-- 👀 I’m interested in embedded systems and cybersecurity gadgets.
+- 👀 I’m interested in AI, automation, & cybersecurity topics.
-- 🌱 I’m currently learning microcontrollers and developing with tiny computers such as SBCs.
-I'm creating tools for low-income and impoverished communities!
+- 🌱 I’m currently learning deeper subjects on AI & automation.
+I run an AI agency w/ my wife, and we also run the AI Flow Club!
 - 💞️ I’m looking to collaborate on any projects.
-- I'm well-versed in React Native, React.js, Python, HTML, CSS, Javascript, and C++.
+- I'm well-versed in a little bit of everything, as you can see from my repos!
-- 📫 How to reach me: littlehakr@protonmail.com
+- 📫 How to reach me: david@techtiff.ai

 <!---
 dkyazzentwatwa/dkyazzentwatwa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.